intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

   specification.

 This simple statement captures a significant concept in the design of interoperable systems.
 Many consider the application of the robustness principle to be instrumental in the success of the Internet as well as the design of interoperable protocols in general.

-Time and experience shows that negative consequences to interoperability accumulate over time if implementations apply the robustness principle.
-This problem originates from an assumption implicit in the principle that it is not possible to effect change in a system the size of the Internet.
+Time and experience shows that negative consequences to interoperability accumulate over time as implementations do not get updated and fixed.
+This problem originates from an assumption implicit in the robustness principle that it is not possible to effect change in a system the size of the Internet.
 It assumes that once a protocol specification is published, changes that might require existing implementations to change are not feasible.

-Many problems that the robustness principle was intended to solve can instead be better addressed by active maintenance.
-Active protocol maintenance is where a community of protocol designers, implementers, and deployers work together to continuously improve and evolve protocol specifications alongside implementations and deployments of those protocols.
-A community that takes an active role in the maintenance of protocols will no longer need to rely on the robustness principle to avoid interoperability issues.

-There is good evidence to suggest that many important protocols are routinely maintained beyond their inception.
-In particular, a sizeable proportion of IETF activity is dedicated to the stewardship of existing protocols.
-This document serves primarily as a record of the hazards in applying the robustness principle too broadly, and offers an alternative strategy for handling interoperability problems in deployments.

-Ideally, protocol implementations can be actively maintained and never have to apply the robustness principle.
+Ideally, protocol implementations can be actively maintained and do not even have to apply the robustness principle.
 The robustness principle may still need to used as a short-term mitigation for deployments that cannot yet be easily updated and do not yet have documented specifications for workarounds, but